jcramalho/docker-clav/README.md

 The current submodules uses HTTPS instead of SSH.
 If you want to use SSH you need to run:
 ```
-#assuming it is in the docker-clav folder
+#assuming you are in the docker-clav folder

 cd CLAV2018
 git remote set-url origin git@github.com:jcramalho/CLAV2018.git